tonykorycki/hwdesign/docs/units/fifoif/index.md

 has_children: true
 ---

-# Interfacing the IP with the Processor
+# The Command-Response FIFO Interface

 In the [simple scalar function example](../scalar_fun/), the IP interfaced with the processor via a set of simple AXI-Lite command registers.
 This interface is inefficient because the processor must explicitly configure the IP